May 31, 2022 / 2 minute read

 Farmers Know that Drainage Pays.
 Here’s Why.

-By Darla Huff, Director of Agriculture, ADS
+Written by Darla Huff, Director of Agriculture

 For decades, particularly in the Midwest and northern parts of the country, farmers have been tiling and utilizing drainage to improve their yields and their farm business results.
 That’s because they understand, as we like to say at ADS, that “drainage pays.”
 Those farmers are getting a return on their investment, and as more and more farmers across the country show interest in tiling, they’re asking for more details on why drainage pays.